r-lyeh-archived/tween/README.md

 - Tween is cross-platform.
 - Tween is header-only.
 - Tween is tiny.
-- Tween is BOOST licensed.
+- Tween is zlib/libpng licensed.

 ## sample
 ```c++